OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/validation/data_import_validation.md

 > Note

 - Since the name of an object inside an experiment is unique, there is no ambiguity about object resolution
-- This don't work outside of experimental context, since multiple object can have the same name in global context.
-So we must check that the target has an URI as identifier if the experiment is not provided for data insertion.
+- This doesn't work outside experimental context, since multiple object can have the same name in global context.
+So we must check that the target has a URI as identifier if the experiment is not provided for data insertion.